 i like creating close, intimate portraits and to get creative with angles, using the environment around us for framing. i want you to laugh loudly and love on each other freely. ultimately, i really enjoy listening to what people want to see in their images and then working towards blowing their mind with what we create.

 here's that favorite photo btw...

-2017 will be my 10th season of photographing weddings. i was always the chick with the camera, but since i started my business, i have shot over 500 weddings and stoked for every new couple i meet. portraits, engagement sessions and boudoir sessions are also a wonderful component to my work. i super dig my job.
+2020 will be my 13th season of photographing weddings. i was always the chick with the camera, but since i started my business, i have shot almost 600 weddings and stoked for every new couple i meet. portraits, engagement sessions and boudoir sessions are also a wonderful component to my work. i super dig my job.